SeaQL/seaql.github.io/SeaORM/docs/06-migration/02-writing-migration.md

 ## Schema first or Entity first?

-In the grand scheme of things, we recommend a schema first approach: you write migrations first and generate entities from a live database.
+In the grand scheme of things, we recommend a schema first approach: you write migrations first and then generate entities from a live database.

 At times, you might want to use the `create_*_from_entity` methods to bootstrap your database with several hand written entity files.